HenriWahl/doko3000/README.md

 ### Environment file .env

-Inside the environment file can should set optional variables:
+Inside the environment file some variables could be set:

 - **HOST** - name of the server host to be used at least as *cors_allowed_origins* in flask
 - **COUCHDB_URL** - URL of CouchDB server